alecbz/mmap-allocator/README.md

 ### Setting a default file

-You can set a default storage location for **all** allocators via the `mm::SetDefault` method.
+You can set a default storage location for **all** `mm::Allocator`s via the `mm::SetDefault` method.

     mm::SetDefault("test.storage");

-Now all `mm::Allocator`s construct via the default constructor will use the `"test.storage"` file.
+Now all `mm::Allocator`s constructed via the default constructor will use the `"test.storage"` file.
 (Using `Allocator::New` will stil utilize whatever storage you specify).

-This is convenient because most standard containers attempt to construct default allocators when not passed on explicitly.
+This is convenient because most standard containers attempt to construct default allocators when not passed one explicitly.
 Thus, instead of

     unique_ptr<mm::Allocator<int>> alloc = mm::Allocator<int>::New("test.storage");